Conditions

 Strength Training as Your Foundation

 Any serious treatment for belly fat menopause needs to protect muscle.
-As muscle mass goes down with age, metabolism slows.
-Strength training helps reverse that pattern so your body burns more calories even when you are not working out.
+As muscle mass goes down with age, metabolism slows, so strength training helps reverse that pattern.
+Harvard Health points to building and maintaining muscle mass as one of the best ways to fend off a menopause belly.
+The result is a body that burns more calories even at rest.

 Aim for at least two sessions a week that cover major muscle groups.
 Simple, joint-friendly moves work well, such as: